-Experience and expertise: Neeraj is a psychiatrist at Gold Coast Hospital and Health Service and Clinical Lead for mental health at the School of Medicine, Griffith University, Gold Coast.
-He is adjunct Associate Professor at the Rural Clinical School, The University of Queensland, and a member of the Queensland Mental Health Review Tribunal.
+Experience and expertise: Neeraj is a psychiatrist at Gold Coast Health and professor and clinical lead for mental health at the School of Medicine, Griffith University, Gold Coast.
+He is a member of the Queensland Mental Health Review Tribunal.

 Neeraj joined the RANZCP Board in June 2020 for a two-year term and is the current Chair of the Finance Committee.